Mention the terms "public speaking" or "presentation," and you're likely to evoke an emotional response from anyone nearby.

 Step 1.
 Work With PowerPoint's Outline View

 To switch to outline view, find the View tab on the PowerPoint ribbon and click on Outline View.
-On the left side of the window, you can click next to one of the white boxes to get started.
+On the left side of the window, click next to one of the white boxes to get started.

 To add a new major point, press Enter.
 As you add a new bullet point to the outline view, PowerPoint will update the slide with the points.